explorable-viz/esop2025/author-response/response.md

 2. OK: I have some confidence in my assessment

 **Specific points to respond to**
-- Delta to POPL 2022 may be too small
+- Delta to POPL 2022 may be too small -- Do the above two items correctly characterize the main delta?
 - Better to highlight that underlying idea is quite straightforward
-- Continuations and eliminators irrelevant to subject of paper, just have a regular case statement?
+- Continuations and eliminators irrelevant to subject of paper.
+Why doesn't the calculus just have a one-level deep explicit case statement?
+This would be more standard and remove the need to even talk about eleminators and "trie-like" objects etc.